Friedrich482/php-fullstack-app/README.md

 After entered the right password, you will be redirected to the last page that needs the new password.
 Confirm it and submit.

-// image of the reset password page
+// image of the reset password

 You will be back on the login page.
 Congratulations, your password has been reset.